All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Image-guided radiation therapy (IGRT) is a procedure used to treat cancer.
-It combines radiation treatments with CT or MRI images to target the cancer with greater precision.
+It combines radiation treatments with CT or MRI images to target cancer with greater precision.
 When used, it is frequently combined with another type of radiation therapy called IMRT.

 Before you begin radiation therapy, your doctor will order scans (pictures) of your cancer.
-These pictures help your care team confirm the exact location of the cancer in your body.
+These pictures help your care team confirm the exact location of cancer in your body.

 IGRT uses a machine to send radiation through your body and into your tumor.
 What makes IGRT unique is that the machine is mounted with imaging equipment.

 Your doctor will use the imaging equipment to take pictures of your cancer before and during each treatment session.
 He or she will compare the new pictures to the original scans taken before you began radiation therapy.

 By reviewing these images, your doctor can make sure your tumor hasn’t moved or changed size.
 He or she can also ensure radiation is precisely hitting the tumor while limiting radiation to the healthy tissue around it.

 IGRT is usually used to treat tumors that move during treatment because of breathing, digestion or other bodily functions.
 Tumors in the chest, upper abdomen, spine and prostate are especially prone to movement.
 IGRT is also ideal for treating cancer that is next to important organs, such as the heart.